Exploring quark mass dependent three-nucleon forces in medium-mass nuclei

 In total, for \isotope{O}{16}, the Hartree-Fock energy only increases by about $0.9$\,MeV.
 These results are compatible with the trends of symmetric nuclear matter Hartree-Fock results shown in~\cite{kn79-f5m9} at nuclear densities.
 On the other hand, when adding the $F_2$ term using $F_2 = 0.05$, but now refitting the $c_E$ LEC to the $^3$H binding energy (blue diamonds), we find significantly larger changes in the individual contributions in heavier nuclei like \isotope{O}{16}, and a total decrease of the Hartree-Fock energy of about $8.6$\,MeV.
+Finally, when setting $F_2 = 0$ while retaining the refitted values of $c_D$ and $c_E$ (orange crosses), we again observe significant changes in the \isotope{H}{3} energy and almost no change in \isotope{O}{16} compared to the case including $F_2$.
+This interaction overbinds \isotope{H}{3} by $\sim0.5$\, MeV at both chiral orders.
 Altogether, this demonstrates that the effect of the $F_2$ interaction is more prominent in light systems like $^3$H, as seen explicitly in Fig.~\ref{fig:GT_fit_N2LO}.
 This implies that the main effect of $F_2$ is to impact the few-body fits, which modifies the value of the short-range LECs like $c_E$, which in turn can have a significant impact on observables of heavier nuclei.
-The expectation value of $F_2$ itself, however, always remains small in our studies.
+The expectation value of $F_2$ itself, however, always remains comparatively small in our studies.